jsiegenthaler/homebridge-samsungtvht/README.md

 Supports multiple devices, allowing you to create an accessory for each TV or Home Theater system (should you have more than one).
 Supports HT devices such as HT-D5500, HT-D5530, HT-D5550, HT-D6500.

+Works with Samesung D, E, F, H and some J, and K series TVs using Orsay OS.
 Does not work with Samsung TVs using the Tizen OS.
 Tizen = TVs made from 2015.

 If you like this plugin, consider making a donation or buying me a coffee!<br>
 <a target="blank" href="https://www.paypal.com/donate?hosted_button_id=CNEDGHRUER468"><img src="https://img.shields.io/badge/PayPal-Donate-blue.svg?logo=paypal"/></a>  <a target="blank" href="https://ko-fi.com/jsiegenthaler"><img src="https://img.shields.io/badge/Ko--Fi-Buy%20me%20a%20coffee-29abe0.svg?logo=ko-fi"/></a>